Institute of Our Lady of Mercy CIO

-Privacy Notice June 2023
+Privacy Notice

-1 What is The Institute of Our Lady of Mercy?
+1 What is the Institute of Our Lady of Mercy?

 The work of the Sisters of Mercy in relieving poverty, nursing the sick and advancing education and religious studies is today still inspired by the Foundress, Catherine McAuley.
 Under the direction of the Institute’s Trustees this work is carried on by individual Sisters acting within parish communities, in schools, care homes and in the wider community.

-2 What types of information do we collect from you?
+3 What types of information do we collect from you?

 Personal data